bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ```

 One last thing we should do is to create a file object for each of the BAM files
-and at the same time check that they exist.
+and, at the same time, check that they exist.

 ```
 // test.nf